WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Here are some of the recurring projects and new projects we are working on:

-### Imaging - Research - Data Science or Software Engineering
+### Flux - Research - Software Engineering

 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
+For more details see [Flux project](student-flux).

+### Imaging - Research - Data Science or Data Engineering
+This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Imaging project](student-imaging).

-### Clinical Dashboards - Research - Data Science or Software Engineering
+### Clinical Dashboards - Research - Data Science, Full-Stack, or Data Engineering
 This project helps to setup foundational infrastructure for adding visualisation dashboards for clinically-adjacent data.
 For more details see [Clinical Dashboards project.](student-clinical-dashboards)

-### Genomics Metadata Multiplexing - Research - Software Engineering
+### Genomics Metadata Multiplexing - Research - Data Engineering, Full-Stack, or Software Engineering
 This project helps to setup infrastructure to keep track of what happens to a sample once it reaches the Genomics Facility.
 For more details see [Genomics Metadata Multiplexing project.](students-genomics-metadata.md)

-### BioNix - Research - Software Engineering
+### BioNix - Research - Data Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix).

 ## Potential Projects that are dependent on various factors

-### Immunology Web Application - Research - Software Engineering
+### Immunology Web Application - Research - Full-Stack

 This project looks to make Cyton, a sophisticated mathematical model, accessible to the scientific community by creating a web application that researchers can access with their browsers from anywhere in the world.
 For more details see [Immunology Web Application project.](student-immunology-web-application)

-### cryo-EM - Research - Data Science or Software Engineering
+### cryo-EM - Research - Data Science or Data Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
 For more details see [cryoEM project.](student-cryoem)

-### Haemosphere - Research - Data Science or Software Engineering
+### Haemosphere - Research - Data Science or Full-Stack
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project.](student-haemosphere)

 ### Immunology modelling - Research - Data Science or Software Engineering